Roles, Deployments and Costs

 Clearly, there are many good, and not so good, examples of naval forces making use of civilian designs or converting civilian vessels, those above are just a handful of examples.

-The RFA Argus conversion was not cheap, MV astronomer was a success, followed up with an RFA Reliant failure, and HMNZS Canterbury, probably the less said about that the better.
+The RFA Argus conversion was not cheap, MV astronomer was a success, followed up with an RFA Reliant failure, and HMNZS Canterbury probably the less said about that the better.
 But look at HMS Protector, RFA Diligence, Atlantic Causeway and the Bunga Mas sisters, undoubted successes.
 The success or failure of MV Cragside remains to be seen but it certainly looks promising.

-The current regulatory and risk regime is very different to the eighties and expectations of accommodation, a world apart.
+The current regulatory and risk regime is very different from the eighties and expectations of accommodation, a world apart.
 Just lashing a handful of ISO containers to the deck and calling them home is not going to be acceptable.
 This means that conversions need much more attention to detail and reference to an increasing regulatory burden, or a higher overhead.
 Compliance is not a luxury or gold plating, it is the law, but it makes any conversion potentially more expensive than might be imagined.

 In a depressed market, pretty much any type of vessel is available on the second-hand market, but it is obvious that owners will want to offload their least productive or cheap to run ships first.
 Vessels with the latest in economic power and propulsion systems will be held on to the last for example, likewise, those that are flexible and can be used in different markets.
 There is a danger in shopping in the second-hand market that one ends up spending more on running and maintenance costs, regardless of the cost of compliance with the latest regulations and standards.